 Under the Big Top - Saturday, March 2, 2019

-SUNY Coblekill's Residential Life Office is excited to host it's second annual RA Conference, Under the Big Top!
+SUNY Cobleskill's Residential Life Office is excited to host it's second annual RA Conference, Under the Big Top!
 We look forward to welcoming you to our campus and creating an opportunity for fellow RAs and professional staff members to engage, grow, and have fun!
-Please consider submitting a program proposal whether you are a new RA, veteral RA or professional staff member.
+Please consider submitting a program proposal whether you are a new RA, veteran RA or professional staff member.

 Use the link below to register your group by providing your information and those attending with your institution.

 We're accepting payment via cash or check.
 Payment can be mailed ahead of time or paid on arrival.
 Please make checks payable to SUNY Cobleskill Auxiliary Services and mail to 107 Schenectady Ave, Cobleskill NY 12043.

 Closes February 1, 2019 Extended to February 10, 2019!

 |Presenter Registration Price